NASA-AMMOS/3DTilesRendererJS/README.md

 setResolutionFromRenderer( camera : Camera, renderer : WebGLRenderer ) : boolean
 ```

-Sets the resolution being rendered to for the given camera via renderer which accounts for canvas size and current pixel ratio.
+Sets the resolution being rendered to for the given camera via renderer which accounts for canvas size.
+The pixel ratio is ignored to help normalize the amount of data loaded and performance across devices.
 Returns `false` if the camera is not being tracked.

 ### .forEachLoadedModel